This JB Weld review has for goal to address a different type of welding practice and products.

 - 3M ScotchWeld two-part epoxy adhesive

-Each option has pros and cons, so be sure to research before purchasing.
+Each option has pros and cons, so research before purchasing.

 What does J-B Weld work on?